Visual learning

-Visual learning is a learning style in the Fleming VAK/VARK model in which information is presented to a learner in a visual format.
+Visual learning is one of the learning styles of Neil Fleming's DIVANO model in which information is presented to a learner in a visual format.
 Visual learners can utilize graphs, charts, maps, diagrams, and other forms of visual stimulation to effectively interpret information.
-The Fleming VAK/VARK model also includes kinesthetic learning and auditory learning.
+The Fleming VARK model also includes Kinesthetic Learning and Auditory learning.
 There is no evidence that providing visual materials to students identified as having a visual style improves learning.

 Techniques

 A review study concluded that using graphic organizers improves student performance in the following areas: